Build a Torsion Box Assembly Table

-A FLAT WORKSURFACE is an essential fixture in any shop.
-Follow along with FineWoodworking.com contributing editor Marc Spagnuolo as he builds a dead-flat assembly table with a torsion-box tabletop and sturdy base.
+A flat worksurface is an essential fixture in any shop.
+Follow along with FineWoodworking.com contributing editor Marc Spagnuolo as he builds a dead-flat assembly table with a torsion box tabletop and sturdy base.

 Download and print our measured drawings for a comprehensive list of dimensions.

 To ensure that the finished torsion box is flat, you need to construct it on a surface that is flat.
 I use a pair of sawhorses with a temporary worksurface made of 2x4s and a sheet of medium-density fiberboard (MDF).

 Start by setting up the saw horses about 4 ft. apart and shim the feet as necessary so that the tops of the sawhorses are level in every direction.
 Next, joint and plane the edges of four 2x4s and place them on top of the sawhorses.
 Again, check for level and shim as necessary.
 Finally, lay a sheet of MDF on top to serve as your worksurface.

-Assemble the GridThe strength of a torsion box comes from the connection between the edges of the outer frame and inner grid and the top and bottom skins.
+A torsion box is lightweight but extremely strong, which is why the construction technique is used to make airplane wings.
+The strength of a torsion box comes from the connection between the edges of the outer frame and inner grid and the top and bottom skins.
 It’s not critical that the inner grid is perfectly spaced.
 However, it is critical that it is flat and true to ensure a perfect bond with the skins.